 In order to pursue these initiatives sustainably, aggressively and systematically, the Group has formulated the “Regulations for System Promoting Seibu Group Sustainability Actions” and has a promotional system in place.
 To promote Sustainability Actions groupwide, the Seibu Group Sustainability Committee has been set as the organization that strongly pushes forward with efforts by determining the direction of Sustainability Actions, monitoring their progress, and using other means.
-The Committee is headed and chaired by the President & Chief Executive Officer of Seibu Holdings and is composed of the Executive Officer in Charge of the Corporate Strategy Department of Seibu Holdings—the organization responsible for promoting Sustainability Actions and formulating group business plans—and the presidents of the main business companies in the Seibu Group.
+The Committee is headed and chaired by CEO of Seibu Holdings and is composed of the President and Representative Director, President and COO of Seibu Holdings and the Executive Officer in Charge of the Corporate Strategy Department of Seibu Holdings—the organization responsible for promoting Sustainability Actions and formulating group business plans—and the presidents of the main business companies in the Seibu Group.
 The Committee monitors initiatives based on the TCFD recommendations and decides on their direction through activities, such as keeping track of initiatives for reducing CO2 emissions, which are the main cause of global warming, and discussing how to identify and respond to climate change risks.
 The contents of discussions in the Committee are reported at meetings of the Board of Directors.

 Click here for details of the promotion system.

 We have held discussions on climate change related strategies including identifying risks/opportunities and assessing their impacts at the Seibu Group Sustainability Committee in the following steps.
 The Seibu Group Sustainability Committee will continue to monitor progress of these plans.